royg8791/Nagios_container/README.md

   * all Redis-servers use the same Ports and Database
   * Port = 12006
   * DB = 10
-Every Machine is "listening" to specific changes in data insode the Redis-server
+Every Machine is "listening" to specific changes in data inside the Redis-server
   * from a scrip - /opt/rolmin/nagios/subscribe_redis.sh
     * there is a method called subscribe in Redis that listens to a channel for given changes.
     * __run_checks:*__ - if the machine will see this inside the Redis-server it will delete all current checks and run /opt/rolmin/nagios/register_checks.sh that will populate new checks.